-Robin Fenwick in the laboratory Research & Development Centre New Zealand Milk Products was
+Robin Fenwick in the laboratory at New Zealand Milk Products' Research & Development Centre in Petaluma, California.
+New Zealand Milk Products was owned by the Dairy Board.

 In America and Japan the qualifications of senior managers of customers' R&D teams were at PhD level.
 Because of this, we lifted the role of our own technical officers to technical managers, also at PhD level (or of equivalent level of knowledge).
 Some came from the Dairy Board, but most from NZDRI.
 In America, Ken Kirkpatrick (later succeeded by Neil Walker and myself), paved the way.
 We were supported by graduates from a range of disciplines.